-Crowding or crooked teeth is a very common reason for having Orthodontic treatment.
-Crowding occurs when there is not enough space for the eruption of all of the permanent teeth
+Crowding-or crooked teeth-is a very common reason for needing orthodontic treatment.
+Crowding occurs when there is not enough space for the eruption of all permanent teeth.

 Impacted teeth refers to a situation where teeth are trapped in the jaw and do not erupt into the mouth.
-The most often teeth to be impacted are the cuspid or canine teeth.
-The treatment of impacted teeth is very important because it can cause bite problems and also affect the health of the adjacent teeth
+The teeth that are most often impacted are the cuspids, or “canines”.
+The treatment of impacted teeth is very important because it can cause bite problems and also affect the health of the adjacent teeth.

 Spacing occurs when the size of the teeth is smaller than the size of the jaw.